-Whatever the case, we can all use these five financial ideas to end 2018 with dignity and gratitude.
+Whatever the case, we can all use these five financial ideas to end this year with dignity and gratitude.

 What character traits led you to these victories?
 Were you diligent, patient, creative, resourceful?
 We seldom give ourselves credit when due, so take the time to pat yourself on the back.
-You will be more likely to build on those wins in 2019.
+You will be more likely to build on those wins in the new year.

 We all make monetary mistakes, every day, in many ways.
 We overspend on holiday purchases.
 We argue with loved ones about money matters…

 Women tend to abdicate their financial responsibilities with negative self-talk.
 We chide ourselves for not doing the end-of-year tax harvesting or rebalancing we had intended to do.
 We blame ourselves for not having put more money away for future goals.

 When we acknowledge and accept what we didn’t do, we become accountable, and it frees us to choose a new direction.
 Failure is a part of life – let’s learn from it and move forward!